Understanding Gender Identity Discrimination In New Jersey

 Before filing a complaint under the NJLAD or federal law, employees who feel they have been the victim of gender identity discrimination should contact McOmber McOmber & Luber, P.C. to discuss your rights and options.

 Every person should be given respect and feel safe while at their place of work.
-If you have worked in a hostile work environment or suffered discrimination based on your gender identity, call the employment lawyers at McOmber McOmber & Luber, P.C. at our convenient Red Bank, NJ, Marlton, NJ or Newark, NJ offices, or contact us online today for a free consultation.
+If you have worked in a hostile work environment or suffered discrimination based on your gender identity, call the employment lawyers at McOmber McOmber & Luber, P.C. at our convenient Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA offices, or contact us online today for a free consultation.
 We can help you understand your options for filing a complaint or pursuing legal action against your employer.